ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-2-3.md

-Chapter 2: Defining the Relentless Cycle: Creating a Framework for the Relentless Cycle
+Creating a Framework for the Relentless Cycle
 =======================================================================================

 The relentless cycle is a framework for approaching setbacks and challenges with resilience and perseverance.
 In this chapter, we will define the elements of the relentless cycle and create a framework for its implementation.